Selling to foreign governments

 Selling to the U.S. Government

-The U.S. government is the world's largest customer, spending over $500 billion annually on goods and services.
+The U.S. government is one of the world's largest customer.
 To become one of its suppliers, you need to know the ins and outs of the U.S. government procurement process, be alert to contracting opportunities and be aware of the latest legislation that may limit your ability to compete.

 Find opportunities to sell your goods or services to the United States government.